yuchdev/code_generator/README.md

 Every C++ element could render its current state to a string that could be evaluated as a legal C++ construction.
-Some elements could be rendered to a pair of representations (i.e. declaration and definition)
+Some elements could be rendered to a pair of representations (C++ classes and functions declaration and implementation)

 ### Special thanks